Contents

 Sole trader

-Money earned through your sole trader business is considered your individual income by the Australian Taxation Office (ATO).
-As a sole trader, you are responsible for any tax your business must pay, and may claim deductions for costs incurred through operating your business.
-You can withdraw and use money from your business bank account
+Money earned through your sole trader business is treated as your personal income by the Australian Taxation Office (ATO).
+As a sole trader, you are responsible for any tax obligations and may claim deductions for business expenses.
+You can freely withdraw funds from your business bank account, which are then taxed as part of your individual income.

 Company